OUR EDUCATION FOR SUSTAINABILITY WORK

 - Education for Sustainability and our LIFT programme is embedded within the University’s Strategic Plan 2017-2022 and into our Academic Strategy, as part of our commitment to Sustainability and delivery of the academic goals of our Sustainability Strategy 2017-2022.

 - Our EfS strategy is reflected in the Academic Innovation and Student Experience goals of our Sustainability Strategy 2017-2022.
-We map developments across departments and report on progression in EfS through our Sustainable Development Committee, which includes student and trade unions representation.
+We map developments across departments and report on progression in EfS through our Sustainability Committee, which includes student and trade unions representation.
 We commissioned an external review in 2015 of our achievements and progression in EfS and our new annual sustainability report will include EfS.

 - We use an institutional framework to advance our Education for Sustainability work, underpinned by EfS principles promoted by UNESCO for the DESD and GAP and by the UNECE competence framework in EfS.
 These principles are integrated into the graduate attributes framework in our Strategic Plan 2017-2022 and into the principles of our LIFT programme.